material-motion/material-motion/specifications/runtime/feature_transition_segment.md

 ## MVP Specification

-**Segment type**: A transition window segment represents a specific part of a transition window.
+**Struct type**: A transition segment represents a specific part of a transition.

 Position and length must be expressed in normalized units from `0...1` inclusively.
 The sum of these two values must never exceed `1`.